Linaro/lava/doc/v2/dispatcher-testing.rst

      remove-tgz: pass, tar-tgz: pass}
  - {debug: 'lava-test-shell duration: 26.88', ts: '2015-09-07T09:43:14.065956'}

+.. index:: developer debugging slaves

 .. _debugging_slaves:

 Debugging on the slave dispatcher
 *********************************

-Pipeline jobs are sent to the slave dispatcher over ZMQ as fully formatted YAML files.
-These files are then passed to :file:`lava-dispatch` when the job starts.
-To reproduce issues on the slave, the original files are retained in a temporary directory after the job has completed.
-As long as the slave has not been rebooted since the job started, the files will be retained in :file:`/tmp/lava-dispatcher/slave/<JOB_ID>/`.
-These can then be used to re-run the job on the command line.
-Also in this directory, there is an ``err`` file which tracks any exceptions caught by the slave during the job run - these are sent back to the master and appear as a failure comment.
-Exceptions of this kind can then generate bug reports so that the dispatcher code handles the issue instead of it falling back to the slave daemon to handle.
+Pipeline jobs are sent to the slave dispatcher over ZMQ as fully formatted YAML files but are then deleted when the test job ends.

+Equivalent files can be prepared using the ``lava-server manage device-dictionary`` ``review`` option to output the device configuration YAML.
+To re-run the job on the slave, pass this configuration as the ``--target`` option to ``lava-dispatch`` and specify a temporary ``--output-dir`` and the test job definition.

+.. note:: MultiNode test jobs produce a specific test job for each node in the group.
+The original MultiNode definition **cannot** be executed by ``lava-dispatch`` on the command line and the job definition for a single node within a MultiNode group will also need editing before it can be run without reference to the other nodes.

+.. index:: developer: adding new classes

 .. _adding_new_classes: